Erriez/ErriezMHZ19B/README.md

 **General initialization**

-An initialization sequence.
-The optional items can be omitted.
+The optional items of the initialization sequence can be omitted.

 ```c++
 void setup()